Barry Steven Jackson: White House

 Jackson began his White House career in 2001, serving as a deputy to Karl Rove.
 He continued in that role until Rove's resignation in 2007.

+Speaker of the House Roles

+In June, 2012 Jackson was removed as Chief of Staff and installed as Advisor to the Speaker of the House.

 Controversies

 Abramoff

 In the Abramoff scandal, Jackson has been cited as a regular participant in lobbying contacts with Jack Abramoff and his staffers.

 Politicization

-Jackson's role in the politication of government under the administration of George W. Bush has been discussed in hearings on Capitol Hill.
+Jackson's role in the politicization of government under the administration of George W. Bush has been discussed in hearings on Capitol Hill.
 Jackson has been pointed to as someone who gave advice to Drew DeBerry, a White House liaison in the Agriculture Department, regarding travel for political purposes.
 Jackson's role in giving presentations on political matters was also discussed in hearings.